ska-sa/spead2/doc/tut-4-send-perf.rst

  .. code-block:: python
     :dedent: 0

-            item_group["adc_samples"].value = np.full(heap_size, i, np.int8)
+            item_group["adc_samples"].value = np.full(heap_size, np.int_(i), np.int8)

  .. code-block:: c++
     :dedent: 0

             std::fill(adc_samples.begin(), adc_samples.end(), i);

-We're filling each heap with the loop index — not particularly meaningful for simulation, but it has the bonus that we can easily see on the receiver side if we've accidentally transmitted data for the wrong heap.
+We're filling each heap with the loop index (truncated to an 8-bit integer) — not particularly meaningful for simulation, but it has the bonus that we can easily see on the receiver side if we've accidentally transmitted data for the wrong heap.

 This dramatically improves performance: around 1400 MB/s for Python and 1600 MB/s for C++ — assuming you're running the receiver.
 Somewhat surprisingly,